giu-ferreira-cientista/kafka-spark-pinot-superset-flask-airflow/README.md

 # Open Jupyter with Spark Structured Streaming Processing
 open 8888 port on your browser

-# Shell into spark Container
+# Shell into Spark Container
 $ jupyter notebook list

 copy and paste token on your browser